Charlene999/CEN3031-Destiny-Finder/Sprint-4-Reflections/Sprint4.md

 #### Removed Tests

+- AdminAddComponent
+    - submitSpell
+        - User Input is Received - Tests that the ngForm data is populated successfully.
+        - Reason - AdminAddComponent no longer uses ngForm, so test was removed.
+    - submitItem
+        - User Input is Received - Tests that the ngForm data is populated successfully.
+        - Reason - AdminAddComponent no longer uses ngForm, so test was removed.

+- SpellsComponent
+    - Reason - Page functionality changed.
+All tests except /spells page renders moved to CharactersSpellsComponent.

+- ItemsComponent
+    - Reason - Page functionality changed.
+All tests except /items page renders moved to CharactersItemsComponent.

+- UsersComponent
+    - createCharacter
+        - Create A New Character Button Works - Tests that the button successfully calls the createCharacter function.
+        - Reason - The button has been removed and placed on the Navbar, so the test was removed.
+    - getCharacters
+        - View All Characters Button Works - Tests that the button successfully calls the getCharacters function.
+        - Reason - The button has been removed and placed on the Navbar, so the test was removed.

 #### New Tests

+- AdminAddComponent
+    - submitSpell
+        - Form invalid when empty - Tests that the form is invalid when empty, and therefore cannot be submitted.
+        - Spell name field validity - Tests that various invalid name inputs are correctly identified invalid.
+        - Spell description field validity - Tests that various invalid description inputs are correctly identified invalid.
+    - submitItem
+        - Form invalid when empty - Tests that the form is invalid when empty, and therefore cannot be submitted.
+        - Item name field validity - Tests that various invalid name inputs are correctly identified invalid.
+        - Item description field validity - Tests that various invalid description inputs are correctly identified invalid.

+- LoginComponent
+    - onSubmit
+        - Login Button Works - Tests that the button successfully calls the onSubmit() function.

+- SpellsComponent
+    - Select Dropdown Works - Tests that the dropdown successfully calls the showSpells() function.

+- ItemsComponent
+    - Select Dropdown Works - Tests that the dropdown successfully calls the showItems() function.

+- CharactersItemsComponent
+    - The /profile/items page renders - Tests that the page renders successfully.
+    - Select Dropdown Works - Tests that the dropdown successfully calls the showItems() function.
+    - add
+        - ADD button works - Tests that the button successfully calls the add function.
+    - remove
+        - REMOVE button works - Tests that the button successfully calls the remove function.

+- CharactersSpellsComponent
+    - The /profile/spells page renders - Tests that the page renders successfully.
+    - Select Dropdown Works - Tests that the dropdown successfully calls the showSpells() function.
+    - add
+        - ADD button works - Tests that the button successfully calls the add function.
+    - remove
+        - REMOVE button works - Tests that the button successfully calls the remove function.

+- ClassesComponent
+    - Barbarian Button Works - Tests that the button successfully calls the submit(1) function.
+    - Druid Button Works - Tests that the button successfully calls the submit(2) function.
+    - Bard Button Works - Tests that the button successfully calls the submit(3) function.
+    - Sorcerer Button Works - Tests that the button successfully calls the submit(4) function.
+    - Rogue Button Works - Tests that the button successfully calls the submit(5) function.
+    - Hunter Button Works - Tests that the button successfully calls the submit(6) function.
+    - Priest Button Works - Tests that the button successfully calls the submit(7) function.
+    - Necromancer Button Works - Tests that the button successfully calls the submit(8) function.
+    - Shaman Button Works - Tests that the button successfully calls the submit(9) function.
+    - Paladin Button Works - Tests that the button successfully calls the submit(10) function.

 ## Backend API Unit Tests
 Unit tests were designed in order to test the functionality of each server endpoint.
 To faciliate this, the tests first start the router and controllers in the same fashion as during regular operation, but a connection to the special testing database is made rather than the main database.
 Each of the unit tests is contained in a singular function; they are listed below.